-Figure 6: Local Landmark: Stag Gate
+Figure 5.
+Figure 6.
+Pack Horse Bridge (above) Local Landmark: Stag Gate (left)

-7.3.3 From Dullar Lane (the C117), where The Hardy Way enters the parish, Sturminster Marshall village is seen in its setting.
+5.3.3 From Dullar Lane (the C117), where The Hardy Way enters the parish, Sturminster Marshall village is seen in its setting.
 The tower of St Mary's church is a prominent feature appearing above a line of trees.
 There are also more distant views towards the Iron Age Hill fort of Badbury Rings.

-7.3.4 Many respondents to our consultations said they especially enjoyed views that included the river.
-Walnut Tree Field is a very popular recreation area and the only place within the parish where the banks of the River Stour can be accessed by the public.
+5.3.4 Many respondents to our consultations said they especially enjoyed views that included the river.
+Walnut Tree

+Field is a very popular recreation area and the only place within the parish where the banks of the River Stour can be accessed by the public.
 Other views of the river in a more rural setting can be obtained from the Grade 1 listed structure of White Mill Bridge on the edge of the parish.
 White Mill Bridge was originally built around 1175 and is currently recognised as the oldest bridge in Dorset.
 The bridge today is a 16th century replacement built on timber pilings of the original.
 It is likely that the views of the bridge and its wider setting, which have remained largely unchanged, have been enjoyed for many centuries.